J-Siu/go-mygit/README.md

 ### What It Does

 > These are the reasons "mygit" got created.

-- Set up same set of git remote repeatedly
+- Parallel processing multiple repository, eg. pushing 10 repos at the same time
 - Pushing same repo to multiple git servers which are not mirrored
-- Update some repository info on git server
+- Set up same set of git remote repeatedly
-- Parallel processing, eg. pushing 10 repos at the same time
+- Update repository info on git server(api)

 ### What It Does Not